barchart/watchlist-client-js/docs/content/concepts/security.md

 As a consumer of the Barchart Watchlist Service, your software will:

-* Issue portfolio-related queries to the backend, and
+* Issue watchlist-related queries to the backend, and
-* Issue portfolio-related commands to the backend
+* Issue watchlist-related commands to the backend

 Regardless of whether you choose to consume the REST API directly, or use the SDK; data is transferred over the public Internet and stored in remote databases.